Ine of Wessex: Laws

-It is possible that we do not have Ine's laws in their original 7th-century form.
+It is possible that we do not have Ine's laws in their seventh-century form.
 Alfred mentions in the prologue to his laws that he rejected earlier laws which he disliked.
 He did not specify what laws he omitted, but if they were the ones no longer relevant in his own time, it cannot be assumed that the surviving version of Ine's laws is complete.
 Ingrid Ivarsen suggests that the laws were originally composed in Latin and translated into Old English.

 The prologue to Ine's laws lists his advisors.
 Three people are named: bishops Eorcenwald and Hædde, and Ine's father, King Cenred.
 Ine was a Christian king, whose intent to encourage Christianity is clear from the laws.
-The oath of a communicant, for example, is declared to carry more weight than that of a non-Christian; and baptism and religious observance are also addressed.
+The oath of a communicant, for example, is declared to carry more weight than that of a non-Christian, and baptism and religious observance are also addressed.
 Significant attention is also paid to civil issues—more than in the contemporary Kentish laws.

 One of the laws states that common land might be enclosed by several ceorls (the contemporary name for Saxon freemen).
 Any ceorl who fails to fence his share, however, and allows his cattle to stray into someone else's field is to be held liable for any damage caused.
 This does not mean that the land was held in common: each ceorl had his own strip of land that supported him.
 It is notable that a king's law is required to settle a relatively minor issue; the laws do not mention the role of local lords in obtaining compliance from the ceorls.
 It is clear from this and other laws that tenants held the land in tenure from a lord; the king's close involvement indicates that the relationship between lord and tenant was under the king's control.